Skip to main content

 PowerPoint: Filing for Mandamus in Child Welfare Proceedings

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.0 hour certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law and Family Law.
+MCLE/TBLS Information: The webinar was approved for 1.0 hour of MCLE credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.0 hour certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law and Family Law.

-Hon.
+On April 24, 2024, Hon.
 Katrina Griffith, Associate Judge of the Harris County Child Protection Court, and Sarah Worthington, Director of the Texas Foster Youth Justice Project at Texas RioGrande Legal Aid discussed how to address the unique needs and interests of older youth in foster care, such as navigating issues with identification documents, connecting youth to benefits and educational opportunities, and supporting youth with disabilities.

 Recording: Representing Older Youth in Care